Cascade Canyon Falls Open Space

 Local Phone: (415) 473-2816

 Marin County Parks Open Space Leash Policy: Dogs on leash are welcome to enjoy trails.
-Dogs are allowed off-leash under strict voice control on fire protection roads.
-Please follow posted rules.
+Due to sensitive wildlife, dogs are not allowed off-leash or in the streams in this particular area.
+Always follow posted rules.

-This lush preserve tucked into the hills above Fairfax is one of the true gems of the 498-acre Cascade Canyon Open Space in Marin County.
+This lush preserve tucked into the hills above Fairfax is one of the true gems of the 504-acre Cascade Canyon Open Space in Marin County.

 Cascade Falls, at the head of the main canyon, is a popular destination in winter and spring when flows are at their peak.

 Even on a relatively short walk, one can traverse a wide variety of habitats and see an assortment of unusual native plants.